vibewell25/vibewell/docs/docs/guides/testing-guide.md

-# Vibewell Testing Guide
+# VibeWell Testing Guide

-This guide provides comprehensive instructions for writing high-quality tests for the Vibewell application.
+This guide provides comprehensive instructions for writing high-quality tests for the VibeWell application.
 Following these guidelines will help us reach our goal of 100% test coverage, especially for critical business flows.

 ## Table of Contents
 1. [Testing Philosophy](#testing-philosophy)